 In this example sand particles are about 100 times bigger than clay.
-Here is the interesting part… The size of the soil particles greatly affects the number of cation exchange sites a soil will have.
+As you might imagine, the size of the soil particles greatly affects the number of cation exchange sites a soil will have.
 Sand particles can be 25 to 1000 times larger in diameter than clay so the surface area of the clay particles is much larger than the surface area of sand.
 Clay is made up of little sheets of minerals (that’s what makes it slippery), and there are many negative sites along the edges of the stacked sheets to capture cations.
 Silt is made up of soil particles that are bigger then clay but smaller than sand.

 Clay inherently has more cation exchange sites than sand or silt.

 This is illustrated below where clay is a busy place with lots of cations moving around in and out of the soil solution.
 Sand, on the other hand, is just a big rock with a few cations on it and not as much opportunity for the cations to move in and out of the exchange sites.

 Humus has more exchange sites than clay

 Humus, the stable organic molecules in the soil, are great at holding cations.
 They are made up of hydrogen, oxygen and carbon in complex chains, and they have plenty of negative charges sticking out.
 The trouble is that most soils are not made up of humus.